Nuxt Quickstart

 yarn dev

-You should see the sign-in button.
-Click it — you'll be redirected to the ThunderID-hosted sign-in page, authenticate with the test user you created in step 2, and land back in your app with the user profile displayed.
+You should see the <SignInButton /> button.
+Click it to be redirected to the ThunderID-hosted sign-in page.
+Login with your test user, then return to your app with the user dropdown displayed.